jsduenass/yourTeamWebsite/content/posts/library/quotebook/index.md

 >
 > __--- Me__

 > “I am just a fleeing thought in this stream of consciousness” were the last words of a dear old friend before willingly surrendering to the dark abyss of nothingness.
 It was a scream of a tortured soul, someone who was suffering from a violent attack.
 It was a Tuesday night like any other, it was late he already laying in his bed.
 In that moment before falling asleep while dreaming about the future, he suddenly saw the unavoidable trap that laid in front of him.
 He could clearly see his executioner approaching to rip apart from him what he held dear the most.
 In front stood an impasse, those professional goals he wanted, could no longer be.
 Neither would he ever feel the sweet touch of a loving hand.
 His destiny was set, to go quietly into the night to perish and be forgotten.
-He knew it well, his time had come, like many before him, but that did not make any easier to rest assure and be content of all the things he would not get to experience.
+He knew it well, his time had come, like many before him, but that did not make it any easier to rest assure and be content of all the things he would not get to experience.
 Before accepting his fate, he traversed inside his room, which had become empty, distant and alienating.
 Digging into the recesses of this labyrinth he got to bury a drowned scream before  being struck and succumbing to Morfeo for a new being to arise renewed.
 >
 > __--- Me__